alibabacloud-howto/import-bulk-images/README.md

         4. Click *OK* button.

-    3. Add a permission to a RAM role.
+    3. Add permissions to a RAM role.

         1. Search a RAM role you created and click *Add Permissions* button.